satcar77/tech-interview-problems/README.md

 387. The horizontal distance of a binary tree node describes how far left or right the node will be when the tree is printed out.
 More rigorously, we can define it as follows:
+- The horizontal distance of the root is 0.

+- The horizontal distance of a left child is hd(parent) - 1.

+- The horizontal distance of a right child is hd(parent) + 1.

 ```
              5
           /     \